 |He – harmonious

 ‘People harmony’ is an integral part of Chinese culture.
 When you have harmonious relations with others, things will be much easier.

 Don’t need to say any more about this one.
 I just want to point out that AI is often used together with Mianzi.
 Aimianzi means ‘be concerned about one’s face-saving.’

 The United States of America is called Mei Guo in the short form.
 Guo means country, so Meiguo is a good name.

 Hope all is well.

 |De – virtue, moral

-De symbol means virtue, moral, heart, mind, and kindness, etc. It is also used in the name for Germany, i.e., De Guo.
+De symbol means virtue, morals, heart, mind, kindness, etc. It is also used in the name for Germany, i.e., De Guo.

 The Symbols of the Five Universal Elements

 |The Wood Element is the energy associated with regeneration, renewal, and growth.
 The season of Spring expresses this rebirth as the blooming of new life, the continual movement of Chi.The Wood Element expresses the vision of life, direction, and movement.